LISA VOTH, MA, BFA, RCC (she/her)

 I find the lightness by attending to the heaviness.

-All this can mean you start feeling like you can make decisions, move into the creative process you've been stalling on, and find more lightness amidst the daily to-dos.
-Doing this work can mean increased understanding and capacity to navigate relationships.
+All this can mean you start feeling like you can make decisions, or move into the creative process you've been stalling on, or find more lightness amidst the daily to-dos.
+Doing this work can mean increased understanding and capacity to navigate relationships, including one with yourself.
 You may quit saying mean things to yourself which frees up energy for the things you want to do in your life.

-As these changes emerge from deep in your nervous system, you begin to act differently without all the "trying," "striving," "planning," and "white-knuckling".
+As these changes emerge from deep in your nervous system, bottom up rather than top down, things can start to shift without all the "trying," "striving," "planning," and "white-knuckling".

 How do I do what I do?